 - Vcc -> Vcc (3.3v)

 - SDA -> WeMos D1 D2

-The software for this project is logically divided into four parts:
+The software for this project is logically divided into a few distinct parts:

 - Handling connections to the local WiFi network.